Assistant Professor of Political Communication, LSU

 I am an assistant professor of political communication in the Manship School of Mass Communication and the Political Science Department at Louisiana State University.
 I received my Ph.D. in political science from the University of Pennsylvania in May 2015, and my B.A. in political science from Boston College in May 2009.

-My first book, co-authored with Matthew P. Hitt and Johanna L. Dunaway, is accepted and forthcoming with Cambridge University Press' new series, Elements in Politics and Communication.
+My first book, Home Style Opinion: How Local Newspapers Can Slow Polarization (co-authored with Matthew P. Hitt and Johanna L. Dunaway) will be published in April 2021 with Cambridge University Press' new series, Elements in Politics and Communication.

 You can visit my Google Scholar profile here.